GRATITUDE CAN BE CHALLENGING

-Gratitude can be a challenging word when chronic illness is our constant companion.
-Preparing for and being with family and friends is a gift, but it is also a drain on already low energy reserves.
-Inevitably, I will be more unwell or in a flare during or immediately after holiday gatherings and celebrations, causing me to sit on the sidelines of these events.
-Yet while I may not participate in traditional, expected, or even hoped for ways, I am offered a different gift, the Holy Spirit’s prompting to pray for those I love and for those who are harder for me to love.
+Gratitude can be a challenging concept when chronic illness is our constant companion.
+Being with family and friends is a gift, but it is also a drain on already low-energy reserves.
+Inevitably, I will be more unwell or in a flare during or immediately after gatherings and celebrations, causing me to sit on the sidelines of these events.
+Yet while I may not participate in traditional, expected, or even hoped-for ways, I am offered a different gift: the Holy Spirit’s prompting to pray for those I love and for those who are harder for me to love.
 I can show gratitude through prayer as I remember each person.

-As I prayed through and about Philemon 1:4, I always thank my God as I remember you in my prayers, I thought about Paul, who wrote this verse, about his life and ministry as a person with a thorn, which many think was some form of chronic illness.
+As I prayed through and about Philemon 1:4 (I always thank my God as I remember you in my prayers.), I thought about Paul (who wrote this verse) and about his life and ministry as a person with a thorn — which many think was some form of chronic illness.
 Paul changed the world when his lens was altered by his physical limitations.
-God not only used Paul’s illness and grew his prayer life, but He did so much more in, with and through Paul’s weakness, for in weakness, it is God’s strength that shines through.
+God not only used Paul’s illness and grew his prayer life, but He did so much more in, with, and through Paul’s weakness, for in weakness, it is God’s strength that shines through.

 The thing that struck me most powerfully is not that you and I are invited to pray, but that Jesus speaks the words of Philemon 1:4 over each of us.
 Stop for a moment.
 Slowly read this verse again, hearing Jesus speak these words over you: